 Methamphetamine has been illegal in Canada since 1989 and was moved to Schedule 1 of the federal Controlled Drugs and Substances Act (CDSA) in 2005.

 Meth can be used in a number of ways.
 It is most commonly smoked in a glass pipe, but can also be injected, snorted or eaten.
 The intensity of the experience depends on how fast the drug is absorbed into the body, with injection being the fastest method.

 Meth often comes as a crystalline white powder or for crystal meth, as chunky, colourless crystals.
 However, the powder can also be a brown, yellow-gray, orange or pink colour.
-The drug is odorless, has a bitter taste and is easily dissolved in water or alcohol.
+The drug is odourless, has a bitter taste and is easily dissolved in water or alcohol.
 It is often sold in paper flaps (small pieces of shiny paper folded into an envelope), baggies, tablets or capsules.